 The ruins of Qumran can be seen immediately to the right.
 The settlement was built close to the seaward side of a plateau.
 The Dead Sea forms a hazy backdrop.
 To the extreme right is the Wadi Qumran, a torrent dry most of the year.
 On the few occasions when it rains, though, it becomes a ravaging torrent that has eroded the side of the plateau where Qumran is.
 From the mid-left, the remains of an aqueduct run down to the settlement.
 This channel helped furnish Qumran with a valuable supply of water.

 The modern walkway lets visitors walk through the site and see some of the complexities of the water system.
 Behind the walkway on the right is the aqueduct that brought rainwater down into the site.
 The main channel snakes its way through the settlement.
 This round cistern was initially constructed during the Iron Age, making it one of the oldest structures at Qumran.

 On the site, De Vaux discovered what he defined as a ‘scriptorium.’
 Inside he found two inkwells and plastered elements he interpreted as benches or tables for writing.
 These benches (or tables) had fallen through the floor above when the ceiling collapsed.
 He concluded the Dead Sea Scrolls could have been written here.

 One of the things I like to stop and talk about is the stepped pool.
 The fact that it was a stepped pool meant it was used for ritual and storage of water.
 Another interesting find that de Vaux found is what he called ‘the refractory.’
-Because next to it he found an adjacent room, commonly referred to as a pantry, containing over a thousand pieces of pottery.
+Because next to it he found an adjacent room, commonly called a pantry, containing over a thousand pieces of pottery.
 This pottery was thought by de Vaux to have been used for communal meals, though some have challenged this interpretation, so if I got your curiosity going!
 Don’t think about it too much, and book a private tour of Qumran.
 I am positive you will love it!